 Mika’s existence in the game can be effectively summed up as “beautiful woman who works the counter”.
 She could’ve been replaced by a slim pamphlet at the front desk.

-(Fair warning: rudimentary pictures depicting the sexual harassment and nudity of a fourteen-year-old character.)
+[Fair warning: rudimentary pictures and text depicting nudity and sexual harassment of a fourteen-year-old character.]

 Snatcher’s range of problems broadens the more the plot thickens.
 Gillian’s first call as a JUNKER investigator results in the death of Jean Jack Gibson, the only other field investigator besides Gillian.
 This makes Katrina, Jean Jack’s fourteen-year-old daughter, an orphan.
 Gillian is required to visit Katrina’s home to interview her and search for clues her father left behind.

-Enduring the visit to Katrina’s house without at least objectifying her is impossible.
-Before she allows Gillian through the front door, she asks to see his JUNKER ID badge.
+Before Katrina allows Gillian through the front door, she asks to see his JUNKER ID badge.
 The player can then go into Gillian’s inventory to show her the badge.
 Next to the JUNKER ID there is another, inexplicable option.
-At least, there is in the original Japanese versions; this detail was removed in the international releases.
+At least, there is in the original versions; this detail was removed in later releases.
 It is the option to allow the orphaned fourteen-year-old a glimpse of Gillian’s penis, which is labeled “Gender ID” in Gillian’s inventory.
 (Another English translation is “proof of manhood”.)

-It was hard to choose “Gender ID”, but thankfully there were no graphic images; just a picture of the front door of a big house with some scrolling text in the margin below.
+When choosing “Gender ID”, thankfully there are no graphic images; just a picture of the front door of a big house with some scrolling text in the margin below.
 The text indicates that Katrina is screaming.
-We can only assume that our ostensibly thirty-one-year-old hero Gillian has shown the fourteen-year-old Katrina his penis.
+We can only assume that our ostensibly thirty-one-year-old hero, Gillian, has shown the fourteen-year-old Katrina his penis.

 As Katrina shrieks, Metal Gear cuts in to barely scold Gillian.
 Gillian says he was only trying to help, and seems surprised that what he did was wrong.
 The player is then left to show Katrina Gillian’s JUNKER badge from the inventory as if nothing never happened.
 But it’s still not over; after this, Katrina refuses to allow Gillian in the house unless he can answer a question about her body.

-In Japanese versions of Snatcher the player is asked by Katrina to tell her her own body size measurements in order to enter her house.
-In international versions, this was changed to the player having to know of a heart-shaped birthmark on Katrina’s inner thigh.
+In the original versions of Snatcher the player is asked by Katrina to tell her her own body size measurements in order to enter her house.
+In later versions, this was changed to the player having to know of a heart-shaped birthmark on Katrina’s inner thigh.
 The body size measurements and the location and shape of her birthmark are stored in JUNKER HQ’s computer.

 It’s odd that a database computer at Katrina’s father’s workplace would have details on Katrina’s body measurements.
-Granted, Katrina is a model, and a popular one at that, but considering the sparse biography on Katrina in the computer and how no similar personal data exists for anyone else, even other models like Isabella Velvet, to then have a tangential aside on body size measurements or birthmarks specifically for Katrina is ludicrous.
-By making Katrina ask Gillian her body size measurements as Gillian asked Mika earlier, Katrina is objectified and made an instigator to Gillian’s advances.
+Granted, Katrina is a model, and a popular one at that, but her portrayal in Snatcher is strange considering the sparse biography for her that exists for her in the database at Junker Headquarters.
+Similar personal data exists for anyone else, even older models like Isabella Velvet, but only Katrina’s body measurements are in the public database.
+Katrina is the youngest female character in the game, but also the most sexualized.
+And by making Katrina ask Gillian her body size measurements, Katrina is made an instigator to Gillian’s advances.

-The objectification of Katrina is not even necessary.
-If Katrina knows Snatchers are plotting to kill her at some point, then she should know that Snatchers mimic the person that they kill.
-Snatchers should have some idea as to Katrina’s body size given her popularity as a model (and how her measurements are accessible by computer unlike, say, Isabella Velvet’s).
-If she was to be mimicked, the Snatchers would probably already have enough data to simulate her anatomy because Benson Cunningham, the chief of JUNKER, turns out to be a Snatcher.
-This leaves us with the one most likely answer for Katrina’s body question: she is a vehicle for sexual tension.
+This necessary, major part of the plot should not even be remotely necessary.
+If Katrina knows Snatchers are plotting to kill her at some point, then she should know that Snatchers mimic the body of the person that they kill, so knowing the particulars of her body would not be difficult, especially since those details are apparently accessible via computer.
+So, why ask the question?
+The Snatchers would probably already have enough data to simulate her anatomy because Benson Cunningham, the chief of JUNKER, turns out to be a Snatcher.
+This leaves us with the one most likely answer for Katrina’s body question: she is mainly a vehicle for sexual tension.
 Katrina’s introduction into the story leaves the audience with discrepancies that break narrative flow and suspension of disbelief for the sake of sexual gratification.

-Katrina is portrayed as a doe-eyed girl with her mouth, like Mika’s, almost eternally open.
-Katrina’s outfit is changed in the official English version to a long-sleeved dress; in the PC-88 and MSX2 versions she wears a sleeveless striped shirt with overalls and gloves.
+When Katrina lets Gillian inside her home, we see that she is portrayed as a doe-eyed girl with her mouth, like Mika’s, almost eternally open.
 She seems anxious, too—a clenched fist rests on her chest, her troubled gaze fixed on Gillian—on the player.